Children Under Fire author John Woodrow Cox talks about the irreparable harm of America’s gun problem

 I was also really drawn by their relationships.
 Here you have a Black child from Southeast Washington D.C., a pretty liberal place.
 And a white child from rural South Carolina, which is very conservative.
 And they are now dear friends, who write each other letters and FaceTime.
 And the only reason they have a relationship is because of gun violence and to me that was just totally remarkable.

 You write about school lockdowns and how they can impact the mental health of children in ways that even the duck-and-cover drills during the Cold War didn’t.
 Why is that?

-You have more than 4 million kids, likely closer to 8 million kids, who go through actual lockdowns, not the drill, every year.
+You have more than 4 million kids, likely closer to 8 million kids, who go through actual lockdowns every year.
 The significant portion of those kids are going to think, at least for a few seconds, I might die in my school.
 That’s where we are as a society.

 What do you hope readers take away from your book?

 I hope that they understand that the scope of this is so much bigger than most people believe.
 Also, I hope that they realize that this is not hopeless at all.
-There are small things we can do like having universal background checks or like offering resources to children who have been traumatized.
+There are small things we can do, like having universal background checks or offering resources to children who’ve been traumatized.
 That would make an enormous difference.
 We’re not going to go from 40,000-plus dead a year to zero, but if we go to 30,000 and if we can cut the number of kids killed in half, that would be worth it.
 It’s attainable.

 This interview has been edited and condensed for length and clarity.